mva-builder/gatsby-starter-netlify-cms/src/pages/blog/2019-05-08-making-a-fuss.md

 title: '"Making a Fuss"'
 date: 2019-04-18T00:03:23.172Z
 description: >-
-  military service is a chosen career, just like a doctor or teacher, and by implementing his ban, we have asked people to choose between that career or living their life authentically
+  "military service is a chosen career, just like a doctor or teacher, and by implementing his ban, we have asked people to choose between that career or living their life authentically"
 featuredpost: true
 featuredimage: /img/fuss.jpg
 tags: